seolhalee/seolhalee.github.io/portfolio.md

 ---
 ## Human Experience Design Research
-> All designs become alive once they meet people and gives unique experiences to each of them.
-I studied and assessed spaces through the lense of human activity and perception.
+> Design becomes alive when it meets people, bringing unique experiences.
+I studied and assessed urban space through the lens of human activity and perception.
 <p><br></p>

 ### Augmenting the Visaul Experience on GPS Tracks using ML Techniques